MuyePan/QtCreatorRemoteDebugOnRpi/README.md

-# Qt Creator Remote Debug Window Program On Raspberry Pi
+# Qt Creator Remote Debug Qt Widgets Application On Raspberry Pi
-This page shows how to use Qt Creator to debug remotely on rpi and how to accelerate debugging.
+This page shows how to use Qt Creator to debug Qt Widgets Application remotely on rpi and how to accelerate debugging.
 Youtube video.
+## Make remote debug work
 Start an ssh session by executing following command.
 ```
 ssh -X pi@192.168.6.218